-Ignoring copyright laws, whether knowingly or unknowingly, and using copyrighted material without the proper licensing puts your business liable for fines that add up to thousands of dollars or other legal action from copyright licensors like BMI for copyright infringement.
+Ignoring copyright laws, whether knowingly or unknowingly, and using copyrighted material without the proper licensing puts your business owners liable for fines that add up to thousands of dollars or other legal action from copyright licensors like BMI for copyright infringement.
 By complying with copyright law, businesses keep themselves away from lawsuits that could impact their business and ensure that content creators receive their dues.

 BMI licensing costs for an average establishment